Health Supplements – Where is Their Place?

 Therefore their management is usually a combination of lifestyle modification and use of medications that are specifically directed at improving the functions of these parts of the body.

-The cause(s) of Cancer are unknown in a lot of cases.
+The cause(s) of Cancer is/are unknown in a lot of cases.
 We know this involves genes, environmental factors, lifestyle habits and others.

 Medical supplements are readily available for sale without a prescription.